Doing It Right (scuba diving): Hoses

 The long hose(5 to 7 ft, depending on diver height) is required in overhead and decompression diving as it simplifies air sharing, thus reducing risk.
 It is always mounted to the right cylinder valve post, as the right cylinder valve is unlikely to be rolled closed by contact with an overhead surface, and possibly jammed in this position.
 It is optional in shallow, open water diving where there is direct access to the surface and no requirement to travel any considerable distance while sharing gas.

 The secondary regulator hose length should be no longer than necessary to breathe comfortably and move the head normally, so that it is less likely to snag.

+The long hose is routed down the diver's right side, tucked under the primary light battery housing on the harness waist belt, then up to the left side of the head, round the back of the neck and approaches the mouth roughly horizontally from the right side.
+This arrangement is sometimes called Hog-looping, referring to its association with the Hogarthian configuration.

 Regulator configuration

 Two first stages are used when twin cylinders are used, or when a "Y" or "H" cylinder valve is used.
 A long hose is used for the primary, which is mounted on the right cylinder valve or right post of the "Y" or "H" valve.
 The right side first stage also supplies gas for the BC inflation hose, as this side is at a lower risk for roll-off.
 The left cylinder first stage supplies the backup second stage, which is routed over the right shoulder and stored on a necklace, the suit inflation hose, and the submersible pressure gauge.
 The SPG hose is routed down the left side of the harness and the SPG is clipped to the left hip D-ring.

 When diving with a single first stage on a single cylinder, both second stage hoses route to the right, and the inflator hose and SPG hose route to the left.
 This lets divers use all the components in exactly the same way and store them in the same places as when they use two first stages.
 A long hose may be used for the primary, but is not obligatory for shallow open water diving.